20 Foods You Should Never Eat After a Workout

-But check yourself before you wreck yourself.
+But not so fast!
 You need food post-workout to restore your energy, build muscle, and boost your metabolism, but the wrong kind can undo the hard work you just put in.
 Meals that are hard to digest, full of sugar, or loaded with saturated fat can do serious damage, right at the moment when your body needs to repair itself most.

 Smoothies From Pre-Made Mixes

 They made be wildly convenient—especially if you are low on time and are whipping something up after an at-home workout—but they usually contain a lot of added sugars.
 "Your body burns through complex carbs and then fat.
 Drinking sugary drinks or snacks stops the fat burning process," explains Susan Albers, Psy.D of the Cleveland Clinic.
 "Make your own smoothies from scratch with a protein base.
 Drink slowly and mindfully!"
 Get inspired with the fat-blasting smoothie recipes in the best-selling book, Zero Belly Smoothies!

 Spicy foods—anything with salsa, sriracha or hot sauce—are hard to digest, and you'll want to stay away from these choices.
 "Your body just accomplished a major effort and is a state of repair," says Michelle Neverusky, Fitness Manager of Carillon Miami Beach.
 "It needs things that are easy to digest, a little protein, a little sugar to bring your sugar levels back to an even keel, and mostly carbohydrates to replenish your energy levels."